mattvenn/minecraft-pi/treasure/treasure.md

         # do something

-This time you'll use another `Vec3` object to help calculate the distance between Steve and the treasure.
+This time you'll use another `Vec3` object to help calculate the distance between you and the treasure.
 Add this to your program:

 ~~~ { .python }
 from mcpi.vec3 import Vec3